-8Standard Deviation of water elevation describes the temporal variability of soil elevation across all points sampled within each PSU.
+[†]Standard Deviation of water depth describes the spatial variability of soil elevation across all points sampled within each PSU.

 ^{††} Mode weight describes the proportion of data that occur within each mode, allowing for imbalance in mode prevalence.
 Modes

 Best fit model selected based on Bayes' Information Criterion; number refers to the number of modes, E and V denote whether variances of the two modes are equal (E) or unequal (V).
 Where the best fit model included more than 2 modes, data presented are from the best fit model among 1 and 2 mode models.